 Make an impact today

-• The cost of the trip is $2,100 per student.
-This includes flights, hotels, transportation, meals, and the cost of sending chaperones.
+The total cost is about $2,000 per student, which includes flights, lodging, transportation, meals, and chaperones.

 Civil Rights Trip Overview